Asset Management

 • A very easy-to-use tool that has an intuitive interface

 • Implementation ease.
-The MDM solutions should be based on-site or in a public or private Cloud setting to give a sense of personalization for the organization
+The MDM solutions should be based on-site or in a public or private Cloud setting to give a sense of personalization to the organization

 • Efficient and seamless integration with app development software, help desk ticketing, and other necessary solutions